-Equity is classified as net position and displayed in three components:
+Equity is classified as net position and displayed in three (3) components:

-- a) Net investment in capital assets and long-term receivables consists of capital assets net of accumulated depreciation and long-term receivables reduced by the outstanding balances of any borrowings that are attributable to the acquisition or improvement of those assets. - b) Restricted net position consists of balances with constraints placed on their use either by external groups such as creditors, grantors, contributors or laws or regulations of other governments. - c) Unrestricted net position all other balances that do not meet the definition of "restricted" or "net investment in capital assets and long term receivables."
+- a) Net investment in capital assets and long term receivables consists of capital assets net of accumulated depreciation a and long term receivables and is reduced by the outstanding balances of any borrowings that are attributable to the acquisition or improvement of those assets. - b) Restricted net position consists of balances with constraints placed on their use either by external groups such as creditors, grantors, contributors or laws or regulations of other governments. - c) Unrestricted net position all other balances that do not meet the definition of "restricted" or "net investment in capital assets".